Willamette Zone

 This urban lake usually gets stocked from about Thanksgiving through May.
 The rest of the year anglers can target bluegill and bass.
 Stocking was suspended for the summer as water temps have become too warm for trout.
 Warm-water fish such as bluegill, bass, and bullhead catfish are available as well.
 As a reminder, only one trout out of a 5-fish bag limit may be longer than 20 inches.

-WILLAMETTE RIVER: Catch-and-release sturgeon, steelhead, spring Chinook, coho salmon, bass, walleye, shad
+WILLAMETTE RIVER: Steelhead, spring Chinook, coho salmon, bass, walleye, shad, catch-and-release sturgeon,

-From May 25 - May 31, anglers in the lower Willamette River harvested an estimated 315 Chinook.
+From June 15 - 21, anglers in the lower Willamette River harvested an estimated 667 Chinook and released 180 Chinook.
 Most of the boat effort and Chinook catch was in the area below the St. Johns Bridge.
 Bank anglers in the Oregon City area reported no salmonid catch.

-Shad fishing has been great and should continue to be productive well into June.
-An estimated 4,651 shad were kept and 1,636 were released for 1,256 anglers last week, an average of over 5 shad per angler.
+Shad fishing is still good in Oregon City.
+Last week, an estimated 2,773 shad were kept and 753 were released for 644 anglers, an average of 5.5 shad per angler.
 You can find them throughout the system, but the best shad fishing occurs in the Oregon City area.
 Use small spoons and shad darts to target them from a boat or from the bank.
 Clackamette Park is a productive area to try catching these abundant, hard-fighting fish.

-Warmwater fishing starts to become a productive option on the Willamette during times of warm water and low flows.
-As summer approaches, consider fishing for bass, walleye, and other warmwater species that reside in the Willamette River.
+Warmwater fishing is becoming a productive option on the Willamette with the water temperature over 70 degrees.
+Consider fishing for bass, walleye, and other warmwater species that reside in the Willamette River and Multnomah Channel.
+Walleye fishing can be especially productive in the lower Multnomah Channel this time of year.

 As a reminder, per permanent regulations, sturgeon angling is prohibited from the Lake Oswego–Oak Grove Railroad Bridge upstream to Willamette Falls from May 1 through August 31.